 That’s where we come in.
 We help over 530 organisations, reaching thousands of professionals all determined to give the right support for victims, and ultimately to one day stop CSE from ever happening again.

-Our principal objective is to offer support and advice to those working with children and young people under eighteen who are affected by sexual exploitation.
+Our principal objective is to offer support and advice to those working with children and young people under eighteen who are affected by exploitation.

 It’s difficult work, but the outcomes make it worth it.
 Many of the people we work with were victims themselves, or personally know people who have been victimised.
 Some of the cases we hear about are too horrible to repeat.
-We organise regular forums, training events and surgeries concerning the fight against CSE.
+We organise regular forums, training events and surgeries concerning the fight against Child Exploitation.